giulong/spectrum/README.md

         }
     }
     ```

-   > ⚠️ Lombok Library<br/>
-   The example above uses [Lombok](https://projectlombok.org/) to generate getters.
-Lombok is internally used in Spectrum, and provided
-   as a transitive dependencies, so you can already use it.
-Be sure to check its docs to understand how to configure it in your IDE.
-   If you don't want to leverage it, you can safely write getters the old way.

    > 💡 Tip<br/>
    The `User` class in the snippet above is declared as a static inner class.
 This is not mandatory, you could have plain public classes each in its own java file.